microsoft/fast/sites/website/versioned_docs/version-legacy/integrations/blazor.md

 ```
 As can be seen in the code above (with the `ref4.Element`), it is posible to apply multiple tokens to the same component.

-For Design Tokens that work with a color value, it is needed to add the `ToColor()` extension method on the string value.
-This converts the string into a RGB value that the Design Token can operate with.
-Internally we are using the `System.Drawing.Color` struct for this and this means you can use all the available methods, operators, etc from that namespace in your code too.
+For Design Tokens that work with a color value, it is needed to add the `ToSwatch()` extension method on the string value or use one of the `Swatch` constructors.
+This to make sure the color is using a format that Design Tokens can handle.
+A `Swatch` has a lot of commonality with the `System.Drawing.Color` struct.
+Instead of the values of the components being between 0 and 255, in a `Swatch` they are expressed as a value between 0 and 1.

 :::important